Gold prices steady in Baghdad, Erbil - Shafaq News

 Shafaq News – Baghdad / Erbil

-Gold prices held steady across Iraq’s main markets on Sunday, with no major movement in either Baghdad or Erbil.

-According to a Shafaq News survey, traders at Baghdad’s al-Nahr Street wholesale market quoted 819,000 dinars for selling and 815,000 dinars for buying per mithqal (equal to 4.25 grams) of 21-carat gold from Gulf, Turkish, and European sources — unchanged from Saturday.
+According to a survey by Shafaq News Agency, gold prices on Baghdad's Al-Nahr Street recorded a selling price of 792,000 IQD per mithqal (equivalent to five grams) for 21-carat gold, including Gulf, Turkish, and European varieties, with a buying price of 788,000 IQD.